mjtnaeini/summary_glnexus_plots/README.md

-# Joint SNV/INDEL Variants Analysis
+# Joint SNV/INDEL Variants Summary Plots
-# Variant Burden Analysis Pipeline

 This repository contains a PBS- and R-based pipeline to perform per-chromosome variant analysis, burden calculation, and visualization for SNVs and indels.
 It is designed for HPC systems like **Gadi (NCI Australia)** and includes chromosome-wise analysis, data merging, and population-stratified plotting.